SomeOddCodeGuy/WilmerAI/README.md

 - **Agentic MCP Tool Integration:** Experimental support for agentic MCP server tool calling, allowing the model to discover and use tools mid-workflow.
-Originally contributed by [iSevenDays](https://github.com/iSevenDays) — big thank you for the amazing work on this feature; the transport has since been migrated to the official MCP SDK (MCPO remains supported as a legacy option).
+Originally contributed by [iSevenDays](https://github.com/iSevenDays); big thank you for the amazing work on this feature.
+The transport has since been migrated to the official MCP SDK (MCPO remains supported as a legacy option).
 More info can be found in the [ReadMe](Public/workflow_python_scripts/_isevendays_mcp_scripts/README_MCP_TOOLS.md)